Skip to content

 Interaction

 The interaction system governs swarm-centered ecological behavior in PHIDS.
-It is the phase in which herbivore swarms move, feed, suffer starvation or toxin losses, convert stored energy into new individuals, and split by mitosis when they exceed their current reproduction threshold.
+It is the phase in which herbivore swarms move, feed, pay metabolic upkeep, convert stored energy into new individuals, and split by mitosis when they exceed their configured population threshold.

 This chapter documents the current implementation in src/phids/engine/systems/interaction.py.